 The Data Saver feature in Android phones was introduced with Nougat.
 It restricts background activities for most apps and even the apps you’re currently using.
 It can help you save processing power and battery life as well.

 In order to enable this, open Settings, and tap Data Usage.
 Now, tap Data Saver to access the feature.
-It can be switched on or off with tapping its toggle.
-Notable, Data Saver feature can also be accessed via the notification shade as well.
+It can be switched on or off by tapping its toggle.
+Notable, the Data Saver feature can also be accessed via the notification shade as well.

 Enable Data Saver in Chrome

 Apart from the phone’s data saver, there is a data saver feature in Chrome as well.
 Google servers remotely compress web pages before sending them to you after enabling this feature and thus saving your data and helping you browse faster.

 To enable data saver in Chrome, open the app, and tap the three vertical dots menu on the top right corner.
 Now, tap Settings and scroll to the bottom, and tap Data Saver.
 Here, you can toggle the feature on.
 You can return here to see how much data you’ve saved by using it.

 Also, read: How to Save Mobile Data on Your Android

 Speed Up Animations